 Charleston has an opportunity to adopt safeguards coupled with monitoring and enforcement, particularly because the cruise ship industry has a long record of non-compliance: oil slicks reported by passengers; toxic chemical dumping; deliberate falsification of discharge records and installation of equipment to bypass pollution controls.

-Cruise ships are essentially floating small towns because of their size.
-They generate significant pollutants, toxins, and carcinogens.
-These ships idle for ten hours during every port visit, emitting plumes of smoke with high levels of harmful air pollutants responsible for asthma, heart disease, and cancer.
+Cruise ships generate significant pollutants, toxins, and carcinogens.
+They idle for ten hours during every port visit, emitting plumes of smoke with high levels of harmful air pollutants responsible for asthma, heart disease, and cancer.

 Ships can lawfully discharge treated sewage within three miles of shore — but the treatment technology is outdated.
-And get this: they can discharge untreated sewage and garbage ground to one-inch pieces when they are three miles from shore.
-Imagine what that’s doing to our water quality.
+And get this: they can discharge untreated sewage and garbage ground to one-inch pieces when they are three miles from shore, which impacts our water quality.

 Nuisance and Violation of Laws

 In June 2011, after years of outreach and collaborative effort to get regulations in place, the Conservation League, the Preservation Society, Historic Ansonborough Neighborhood Association, and Charlestowne Neighborhood Association, represented by the Southern Environmental Law Center, filed suit against Carnival Corporation for violating zoning ordinances, permitting requirements, and creating a nuisance.
 After two and a half years of petitions, motions, and even a specially-appointed judge to assess the case, in January 2014, the plaintiffs were told by the SC Supreme Court that our groups had no standing to bring nuisance claims against Carnival Corporation.
 While disappointing, this was a technical ruling that did not reach the merits of the case.
 Because it viewed the negative impacts of cruise operations as being widespread, the Court held that nuisance suits must be brought by individual property owners.